 Objective 2: Public Participation Plan (PPP).
-Ensure the planning activities correspond to
+Ensure the planning activities correspond to the Plan and that the Plan remains relevant to changing needs and opportunities.

 The PPP is reviewed and updated as needed.

 Previous Work: The PPP was last updated and adopted by the Region 6 Policy board on needed.
 Public participation/input will continue to be a key component of all planning documents.
 The PPP is reviewed on a regular basis as it is adhered to when completing the TIP, LRTP, PTP and other projects.